Pixelguin/P4G-CEP-docs/docs/upgrade.md

 Any custom packages you have installed will be disabled and moved to the bottom of the grid, but not deleted.

-## Upgrading from v6.0
+## Upgrading from v6.x

-Once you install the latest upgrade, you'll have the ability to get **automatic upgrades** in the future!
+If you're upgrading from v6.0, you'll have the ability to get **automatic upgrades** in the future!

 - If you have *Enable Mod Updates* and *Update All on Refresh* enabled in Aemulus, follow the **Automatic Upgrade** instructions.
 - Otherwise, follow the **Manual Upgrade** Instructions.